-To increase your credit limit, you’ll typically need a credit score above 680, a low amount of debt relative to your income, and a timely payment history.
+If you want to learn how to increase credit limits, know that you’ll typically need a credit score above 680, a low amount of debt relative to your income, and a timely payment history.
 Additionally, your existing credit cards should not be maxed out.
-Responsible card holders can easily request an increased credit limit from their credit card issuer online.
+Responsible cardholders can request an increased credit limit from their credit card issuer online easily.

 Some responsible practices include paying off your balance early or on time, avoiding carrying a balance, and keeping your credit utilization ratio low.
 Your credit utilization ratio is a snapshot of how much of your total available credit you’re using across all of your credit cards.

 4. Maintain a Good Credit Score

 One of the best ways you can increase your limit is to maintain a good credit score and know your credit score range.
 Personal credit scores range from 300 to 850, and a good score is considered to be 670 or more.
 If you haven’t checked your score in the past six months or if there have been significant changes in your circumstances recently, it’s a good idea to check where your score is now.